AlexNemtanu/Polynomial-Calculator/README.md

 ## Objective

 The main objective of this project is to develop an application with a user-friendly interface that can effectively carry out operations on polynomials.
 Through this application, users will be able to perform tasks such as addition, subtraction, multiplication, and division of polynomial expressions.
-The project seeks to provide a convenient tool for individuals working with polynomials in fields such as mathematics, engineering, and science.

 ## Use cases
 The application is opened: